panther-labs/panther/docs/gitbook/quick-start.md

 {% endhint %}

 {% hint style="info" %}
+Rather than deploying from your local machine, you can instead use an EC2 instance with Docker and git installed.
+This saves you the need of exporting your AWS credentials as environment variables, while benefiting from a potentially more performant machine for your deployment.
+Remember to make sure that the IAM role that the EC2 instance assumes, has enough permissions for the creation of all Panther resources.

+The minimum requirements for an EC2 are 1 vCPU and 2GB of Memory.
+The lowest-cost instance that satisfies those requirements, is an EC2 `t2.small`.
+{% endhint %}

+{% hint style="info" %}
 Rather than deploying from within a docker container, you can instead configure your [development environment](development.md#manual-installation) locally.
 This will take more time initially but will lead to faster deployments.
 {% endhint %}